Merzasphor/MWSE/docs/source/mwscript/functions/magic/xGetAlchemyInfo.rst

 - ``long`` **effectCount**: The number of effects on the alchemy item, between 1 and 8.
 - ``long`` **flags**: 1 = autocalc, 2 = PC Start, 4 = Always Succeeds

-Provides information important to a given alchemy record.
+Provides information important to a given alchemy object.
 Unlike the other related functions, there is no associated ability to set this information.
 The effects themselves can still be retrieved and modified using `xGetEffectInfo <xGetEffectInfo.html>`_ and `xSetEffectInfo <xSetEffectInfo.html>`_.

 .. tip:: Use this function to determine the state of a potion before modifying it with `xAddEffect <xAddEffect.html>`_, `xDeleteEffect <xDeleteEffect.html>`_ or `xSetEffectInfo <xSetEffectInfo.html>`_.